Tips for Hanging String Lights on a Deck

 Tools needed

-How to make a pole for hanging string lights on a deck
+Make a pole for hanging outdoor lights

 We already had a DIY bird feeder hanging from the deck so we had to work around that.